Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Evaluation

-Apart from leveraging digital wallets with the \ac{SSI} paradigm, to satisfy various requirements of decentralized \ac{e-prescription} systems, we rely on a combination with blockchain technology to address additional requirements.
-In specific, we ensure \textbf{double-spending prevention} through the use of blockchain tokens.
+Apart from leveraging digital wallets with the \ac{SSI} paradigm to satisfy requirements of decentralized \ac{e-prescription} systems, we rely on blockchain technology to address additional requirements, ensuring \textbf{double-spending prevention} through the use of blockchain tokens.
 In our proposed solution, each \ac{e-prescription} \ac{VC} issued involves the creation of a corresponding blockchain token.
 In analogy to paper-based prescriptions, the doctor can specify the number of times the \ac{e-prescription} can be redeemed at the time of issuing the \ac{e-prescription} token, which is of particular importance for long-term medication plans.
 This is due to the reason that the pharmacy redeeming the prescription will only dispense a pharmaceutical if the associated token has not already been spent.
-We employ separate blockchains for storing \ac{SSI}-related information and managing the tokens due to their respective properties enabling optimized service provision for the required operations.
-In theory, however, one blockchain would be sufficient for all operations related to our design.
+We employ separate blockchain implementations for storing \ac{SSI}-related public information and managing the tokens due to their respective properties enabling optimized service provision for the required operations.
+In theory, however, one blockchain implementation would be sufficient for all operations related to our design.

+Furthermore, our approach achieves interoperability both on a technical as well as domain-specific level: Since only interfaces for token creation and spending are required, our approach can be adapted to other blockchains.
+By using openly available and tested building blocks from blockchain technology and digital identities, we avoid the need for implementing complex new functionalities.
+Thus, we argue that safeguarding costs arising from complexity remains a feasible objective.